KarolWes/i2cs_project/Documentation.md

 python src/main.py <party>
 ```

 where party is equal to "bob" or "alice".
-The command is formatted in such a way, that executing the task does not require and additional arguments.Nevertheless, the list of arguments is as follows:
+The command is formatted in such a way, that executing the task does not require any additional arguments.
+Nevertheless, the list of arguments is as follows:

 * -c: path to circuit file saved in json format, by default 4bit_max (default path is from root folder, not from src).
 * -m: printout mode.
 Possible values are "circuit" (default), "table", and "none".
 In the case of running Alice or Bob, there is no difference between "circuit" and "table". "none" will result in skipping the evaluation process, and limit the execution only to necessary information exchange.